Fallenstedt/sassy-portfolio/content/blog/_index.md

 title: Blog
 ---

-Notes on what I have learned about JavaScript, Flutter, and Go
+Notes on what I've learned about Angular, Flutter, and Firebase